LockFileEx function (fileapi.h)

 Locking a portion of a file for exclusive access denies all other processes both read and write access to the specified region of the file.
 Locking a region that goes beyond the current end-of-file position is not an error.

 Locking a portion of a file for shared access denies all processes write access to the specified region of the file, including the process that first locks the region.
 All processes can read the locked region.

-Locking a region of a file does not prevent reading from a mapped file view.
+Locking a region of a file does not prevent reading or writing from a mapped file view.

 The LockFileEx function operates asynchronously if the file handle was opened for asynchronous I/O, unless the LOCKFILE_FAIL_IMMEDIATELY flag is specified.
 If an exclusive lock is requested for a range of a file that already has a shared or exclusive lock, the function returns the error ERROR_IO_PENDING.
 The system will signal the event specified in the OVERLAPPED structure after the lock is granted.
 To determine when the lock has been granted, use the GetOverlappedResult function or one of the wait functions.
 For more information, see Synchronous and Asynchronous I/O.

 If the file handle was not opened for asynchronous I/O and the lock is not available, this call waits until the lock is granted or an error occurs, unless the LOCKFILE_FAIL_IMMEDIATELY flag is specified.

 Exclusive locks cannot overlap an existing locked region of a file.
 Shared locks can overlap a locked region provided locks held on that region are shared locks.
 A shared lock can overlap an exclusive lock if both locks were created using the same file handle.
 When a shared lock overlaps an exclusive lock, the only possible access is a read by the owner of the locks.
 If the same range is locked with an exclusive and a shared lock, two unlock operations are necessary to unlock the region; the first unlock operation unlocks the exclusive lock, the second unlock operation unlocks the shared lock.